Seán Mac Stíofáin: Later life

-Afterwards he was sidelined, and was given a job of distribution manager and part-time columnist with the Sinn Féin newspaper, An Phoblacht, in the late 1970s.
-He resigned from the party in 1982 after a disagreement about strategy at the Ard Fheis, when a majority opposed the Éire Nua policy, which envisaged the setting up of regional governments in each of the traditional four provinces on the island.
+After he was sidelined, Mac Stíofáin began working as a distribution manager and part-time columnist with the Sinn Féin newspaper, An Phoblacht, in the late 1970s.
+He resigned from the party in 1982 after a disagreement about strategy at the Ard Fheis, when a majority opposed the Éire Nua policy, which envisaged the setting up of regional governments in each of the traditional four Provinces of Ireland.

 In the late 1970s he met with representatives from the Army Council of the Irish National Liberation Army who were interested in him becoming Chief of Staff of that movement, but nothing ever came from the meetings.

-In March 1983 Mac Stíofáin appealed to the IRA to declare a ceasefire.
+In March 1983, Mac Stíofáin appealed to the IRA to declare a ceasefire.

 In the 1980s and 1990s, Mac Stíofáin became active in the Irish-language organisation Conradh na Gaeilge.
 At that organisation's centenary celebration held in Dublin's O'Connell Street in 1993, he was a guest of honour on the platform.
 He remained a member of the standing committee (Coiste Gnó) of Conradh na Gaeilge until his death.
 He lived in the Meath Gaeltacht.
 Visitors to his home were greeted at the front door with a mat saying Labhair Gaeilge Anseo ("Speak Irish here").